beegrass/SWEN261-TeamProject-Blackhawks/docs/DesignDoc.md

 ## Design Principle Analysis
 ### Single Responsibility Principle
+#### Where was it used?
 > Was used in model tier, where Jersey and Customer each have a single responsibility.
 A Jerseys responsibility was to create and update its data.
 > A Customer’s responsibility was to be created and edit their cart.
-Was also used in the controllers for Jersey and Customer.
-Their responsibility
+Was also used in the Controller tier for Jersey and Customer.
+Their
-> to handle their respective API requests and provide
-> responses using HTTP protocols.
+> responsibility  was to to handle their respective API requests and provide responses using HTTP protocols.

+#### Why was it used?
+> The Single Responsibility Principle makes your software easier to implement and prevents unexpected side-effects of future changes.
+> If this principle is not implemented, it would make it incredibly difficult to modify and make unit tests.

+### Dependency Inversion Principle
+#### Where was it used?

+#### Why is it used?

 ## Overview of User Interface